TechGrounds-Cloud8/cloud8-Acron0815/Week 3/Opdracht-6-SEC-08 Detection, response and analysis.md

 Cyber ​​criminals try to smuggle malware onto a system as unnoticed as possible.
 If you suspect that something is wrong - e.g. e-mails are being sent in your name - first scan your device with an up-to-date virus protection program.
 In any case, you should subject your system to a thorough check.

 - ### Response
+If an incident is detected, a quick and effective response must be taken.
+The first thing to do in response to a detected attack is trying to contain the damage.The way you do this (depending on the kind of attack) might differ.
+After the attack is contained, you can try to figure out the root cause of the attack, so that you can stop it.

 ## Exercise 1